MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 * Overusing `ingest-by` tags is not recommended.
 If the pipeline feeding Kusto is known to have data duplications, we recommend that you solve these duplications as much as possible, before ingesting the data into Kusto.
-Also, use `ingest-by` tags in Kusto only when the part that ingests to Kusto might introduce duplicates by itself.
-There's a retry mechanism that can overlap with already-in-progress ingestion calls.
+Also, use `ingest-by` tags in Kusto only when the part that ingests to Kusto might introduce duplicates by itself (for example, there's a retry mechanism that can overlap with already-in-progress ingestion calls).
 Attempting to set a unique `ingest-by` tag for each ingestion call might result in a severe impact on performance.
 * If such tags aren't required for some period of time after the data is ingested, we recommend that you [drop the tags](extents-commands.md#drop-extent-tags).